The Mothers (novel)

 The Mothers is a debut novel by Brit Bennett.
 The book follows Nadia, a young woman who left her Southern California hometown years ago after the suicide of her mother and is called back to attend to a family emergency.
 The Mothers, released on October 11, 2016 by Riverhead Books, received critical acclaim and was a New York Times bestseller.
 A film adaptation is being produced by Kerry Washington's production company Simpson Street.

 Plot

 Living in Southern California, 17-year-old Nadia, grieving her mother's suicide, becomes pregnant by her boyfriend Luke, a local pastor's son.
-She has an abortion and leaves her hometown to attend University of Michigan.
+She has an abortion and leaves her hometown to attend the University of Michigan.
 Years later, her Christian friend Aubrey begins dating and then marries Luke.
 In her adulthood Nadia has to return to her hometown for a family emergency and reckon with her past.

 Themes

 The book includes themes of Christianity in the context of the Black church, shame, and motherhood.